Check out the following links for information to support you in creating your science fair project:

 - Explore careers in science & engineering

-Please note that you do not have to have competed in a school science fair to enter this regional science fair.
+Please note: You do not have to competed in a school science fair to enter this regional science fair.
 Any student in the region can and is encouraged to participate!

-Here is a simple guide on what you need to do to have a successful science fair project:
+Here is a simple guide on what you need to do to have a successful science fair project and virtual project presentation:

 - Pick your topic.
 This is possibly the most difficult part of the project!
 This process can start with a question such as “What would happen if…..” or “I wonder why ……” and then build your project from this.
 Check out the links on our getting started page for some references to help you with this step.